-(FONSI) or require an Environmental Impact Statement (EIS) for compliance with NEPA.
+NEPA action does not significantly affect the environment.
+Caltrans has issued a Finding of No Significant Impact (FONSI) in accordance with NEPA.
 A Notice of Availability (NOA) of the FONSI will be sent to the affected units of federal, state, and local government, and to the State Clearinghouse in compliance with Executive Order 12372.